 The event is open to any business and will include the chance to meet experts from organisations including the Department for International Trade and East Midlands Chamber.

 The event will take place on Tuesday 26 June 2018 at 9am at the Toyota Plant, Burnaston, Derby DE1 9TA.

 This Toyota City Partnership Development Board event is kindly supported by Toyota Motor Manufacturing (UK) Ltd as part of the twentieth anniversary of the relationship between Derbyshire and Toyota City.

 Japan in the world's third largest economy, with a population of 120 million, a GDP twice that of the UK and the world's second largest retail market.
 The country has an increasingly globalised outlook, attracting £9 billion of exports from the UK each year.
-450 British companies have operations in Japan across a range of sectors, and the country is the second largest market for the UK in royalty and licencing income.
+Four hundred and fifty British companies have operations in Japan across a range of sectors, and the country is the second largest market for the UK in royalty and licensing income.
 Japanese consumers spend more on consumer products and seek high value products offering quality, luxury, style and convenience.

 Traditional UK export strengths have included manufacturing, consumer goods, high tech and services encompassing: